WAVM/WAVM/README.md

 Run -text in.wast functionname
 PrintWAST -binary in.wasm in.js.mem out.wast
 PrintWAST -text in.wast out.wast
-PrintASMJS -binary in.wasm in.js.mem out.js
-PrintASMJS -text in.wast out.js
 ```

 That will load a text or binary WebAssembly file, and call the named exported function.
 The type of the function must be I64->I64 at the moment, though that can be easily changed in the source code.
 A good command-line to try without changing any code: